Quick Start Guide¶

 - Don’t forget to select the version of the VHDL standard you want to use (see

 VHDL standards).
 The default is

 --work=LIB_NAMEto analyze files into the

 LIB_NAMElibrary.
-If you analyze other files from a different directory, give the path of the
+To use files analyzed to a different directory, give the path to the

 ghdl --elab-run --std=08 top.